 Time Is The Fire recounts a day in the existence of Leopold Bloom O Boyle, chronophobe, travel writer, would-be novelist, and husband of the Reverend Annabel Chance.
 The day is September 8, 1992, and the place is Harvard Square and environs.
 Like his namesake, Leo dips into and out of a stream of consciousness as he considers and reconsiders the most important decision of his life.

-Alfred Alcorn is the author of nine novels, including The Pull of the Earth, Natural Selection, and Murder in the Museum of Man.
+Alfred Alcorn is the author of ten novels, including Sugar Mountain (PBS), The Pull of the Earth, Natural Selection, and Murder in the Museum of Man.
+Alfred Alcorn, born Alfred John Denny, grew up in the bombed-out docklands of Merseyside, in the green fields of Ireland, and on a hardscrabble dairy farm in New England.
+He attended Harvard, got married, stayed married, worked as a journalist, travel coordinator, and wildlife guide.
 The former director of travel at the Harvard Museum of Natural History, he continues to guide groups in East Africa, India, and elsewhere.
 He lives in Colrain, Massachusetts, with his wife Sally Remick Alcorn.